bobes81/workout-logger-final/README.md

-📘 Workout Logger – Command Line Python App
+### 📘 Workout Logger – Command Line Python App

 <img src="pictures/workout-logger.jpg" alt="Workout Logger Project Title Image" width="600" />

 <hr style="border: none; height: 1px; background-color: #ddd; margin: 30px 0;" />

-📖 Table of Contents • Overview • User Stories • Structure • Features • Technologies Used • Installation • Usage • Testing • Deployment • Version Control • User Flow Diagrams • Error Handling & Validation • Features Left to Implement • Credits • License
+### 📖 Table of Contents

+- Overview
+- User Stories
+- Structure
+- Features
+- Technologies Used
+- Installation
+- Usage
+- Testing
+- Deployment
+- Version Control
+- User Flow Diagrams
+- Error Handling & Validation
+- Features Left to Implement
+- Credits
+- License

 <hr style="border: none; height: 1px; background-color: #ddd; margin: 30px 0;" />

-🧩 Overview
+### 🤩 Overview

 Workout Logger is a command-line interface (CLI) application built in Python.
 The app allows users to log their workouts by entering type, duration, and intensity, while storing the information securely in a Google Sheet.
 It includes built-in safety guidance and a review option to see logged workouts.

 <hr style="border: none; height: 1px; background-color: #ddd; margin: 30px 0;" />

-👤 User Stories
+### 👤 User Stories

-As a user, I want to log my workouts with type, duration, and intensity so I can track my fitness progress.
+- As a user, I want to log my workouts with type, duration, and intensity so I can track my fitness progress.

-As a user, I want to be informed about safety considerations before exercising to avoid injuries.
+- As a user, I want to be informed about safety considerations before exercising to avoid injuries.

-As a user, I want to view a list of my previous workouts to stay motivated and monitor my habits.
+- As a user, I want to view a list of my previous workouts to stay motivated and monitor my habits.

 <hr style="border: none; height: 1px; background-color: #ddd; margin: 30px 0;" />

-🏗️ Structure
+### 🏋️️ Structure

-### Features
+#### Features

-#### USER STORY
+##### USER STORY
-As a User, I would like to be able to easily find the various menus so that I can view information or add / edit records.
+As a User, I would like to be able to easily find the various menus so that I can view information or add/edit records.

-#### IMPLEMENTATION
+##### IMPLEMENTATION

 **Main Menu**
-- When the application starts, a main menu will appear with the following options:
+- Options:
   - `1` – Add Workout
   - `2` – View Workouts
   - `3` – Exit
-- The user must input a correct number corresponding to each menu or they will be alerted of an incorrect choice and the menu will be presented again.

-This feature allows the user to easily access the main operations.
+If invalid input is entered, the user is alerted and prompted again.

 <img src="pictures/main-menu.jpg" alt="Main Menu" width="600" />

 **Choice Prompt**
-When a menu is shown, the user is prompted for a number.

 <img src="pictures/choice.jpg" alt="Choice Prompt" width="600" />